alihassanijr/CS541-ComputerGraphics/projG/README.md

 CUDA does not throw errors normally.
 You could launch a kernel and have it fail and you wouldn't notice it until you look at the output.
 The standard function to check for CUDA errors is `cudaGetLastError`, which returns an enum error type.
-To make things easier, we borrowed a function that gets the last error, and kills your program if there's a failure, and even points you at the line of code (where you called it):
+To make things easier, we borrowed a function ([source](https://leimao.github.io/blog/Proper-CUDA-Error-Checking/)) that tries to find the last error, and kills your program if there was one, prints it out and even points at the line of code (where you called it):

 ```Cuda
 CHECK_LAST_CUDA_ERROR();